-Finally, transfer learning is not an ML subcategory but a technique or strategy that can be applied within various ML paradigms [87].
-This strategy leverages a pre-trained model initially developed for one task and adapts it for a different but related task [88].
-This allows for faster training and improved performance, especially when the new task has limited data [89].
+Transfer learning is a technique or strategy that can be applied within various ML paradigms [87].
+It leverages a pre-trained model initially developed for one task and adapts it for a different but related task [88].
+It can be categorized by what is transferred-data instances, models, relationships, etc-and how is applied [89].
+This allows faster training and improved performance, especially when the new task has limited data.
 This strategy reuses knowledge from one hyperspectral scene and applies it to another, often improving efficiency and accuracy with less data or computational resources [87].